AdaStop: adaptive statistical testing for sound comparisons of Deep RL agents: Statistical reproducibility in RL through the lens of statistical tests

-\textbf{Theoretically sound comparison of multiple agents?}
+The number of scores used in practice in RL is quite arbitrary and often quite small (see Figure~\ref{sub:census}).
+An intuition comes from the law of large numbers.
+As the performance of an agent is represented by the true mean of its scores, the more scores, the more precise the estimation of its performance.
+However, this does not tell us anything about what is a sufficient number of scores to draw a statistically significant conclusion.

-Statistical theory tells that to compare more than 2 agents (this is called multiple testing in statistics), we need more samples from each agent than if we compare only two agents.
-The basic idea is that there are a lot more occasions to make an error than when we compare only two agents, hence we need more data to have a lower probability of error at each comparison.
-This informal argument is made precise when using multiple testing, but the theory of multiple testing has never been used to compare RL agents.
-In this paper, we remedy this with AdaStop giving a theoretically sound workflow to compare many RL agents.
+\textbf{Theoretically sound comparison of multiple agents.}

-\textbf{How many random seeds for Mujoco environments?}\\ The number of runs used in practice in RL is quite arbitrary and often quite small (see Appendix \ref{appendix:census}).
-An arbitrary choice of seeds do not allow us to make a statistically significant comparison of the agents.
+According to statistical theory, in order to compare more than 2 agents, we need more samples from each agent than when we compare only two agents.
+The basic idea is that there is a higher chance to make an error when we perform multiple comparisons than when we compare only two agents, hence we need more data to have a lower probability of error at each comparison.
+This informal argument is formalized in the theory of multiple testing.
+However, the theory of multiple testing has almost never been used to compare RL agents (with the notable exception of \citet[Section 4.5]{empiricalRL}).
+In this paper, we remedy this with \adastop giving a theoretically sound workflow to compare 2 or more agents.